Configuring Global Notification Settings

 - In the To field, enter an email address of a recipient.
 Use a semicolon to separate multiple recipient addresses.
 Do not use spaces after semicolons between the specified email addresses.

-For each particular policy, you can specify additional recipients.
+For each particular policy, you can configure specific notification settings.
 For more information on backup policies, see Performing Backup.

 If you specify the same email recipient in both backup policy notification and global notification settings, Veeam Backup for AWS will override the configured global notification settings and will send each notification to this recipient only once to avoid notification duplicates.